Why Does My Dog Bark at the Postie?

 It’s so cliché, you almost can’t believe it’s real: your dog furiously barking at the postie or delivery person every time you have another Amazon package delivered (so twice a day).
 In addition to being concerned about the person’s well-being – and the future state of your Amazon deliveries – you’d like your pup to stop freaking out every time they see a delivery van.

 If it’s any consolation, your dog is in good company with this reaction.
-It’s so common that the image of a dog barkingopens in a new tab and charging a postie is a comic trope.
+It’s so common that the image of a dog barking and charging a postie is a comic trope.
 But there’s nothing funny about it if it’s your dog – or if you’re the person delivering the packages.
-It’s a serious matter especially due to the potential for dog bitesopens in a new tab.
+Its a serious matter especially due to the potential for dog bites.

 Why do dogs bark or bite postal workers?